OndrejSladky/fmsi/README.md

 # FMSI ($f$-Masked Superstring Index)

+FMSI is a memory-efficient tool for querying $k$-mer sets and performing set operations on them.
-FMSI provides an experimental implementation of FMS-index - a BWT based indexing tool for
+Internally it implements the FMS-index - a BWT based index for $f$-masked superstrings.
-$f$-masked superstrings, which enables to ask membership queries and perform set operations on the
-$k$-mer sets represented by the masked superstrings.

-The implementation is based on the [SDSL library](https://github.com/simongog/sdsl-lite).
+Note that currently the tool is still in development and especially the set operations are quite time-consuming.

 It is provided under the MIT license (see LICENSE file).